 1. Where can I get tested for HIV in Kuala Lumpur?

 You can get tested for HIV at various healthcare facilities in Kuala Lumpur, including government hospitals, private clinics, and non-governmental organizations (NGOs) that provide HIV testing services.
+STI such as Chye Clinic and Careplus Clinic offer affordable pricing with good patient’s review

 2. How much does an HIV test cost in Kuala Lumpur?